 Many people use the term "payroll taxes" to refer to all withholding, but that is incorrect.
 Withholding comprises all federal, state and any applicable local taxes, as well as the employee portions of FICA (Federal Insurance Contributions Act) and Medicare taxes that your employer is required to withhold from your paycheck.
 However, these taxes are not paid by your employer.
 They are paid by you as an employee.

-Federal Income Tax
+Federal Income Tax Overview

 Federal income taxes are paid on all “earned income” and, although withheld by your employer and remitted on your behalf, are not paid by your employer.
 The taxes are deducted from your wages and earnings.
 You also are liable for taxes on other income, such as (some) Social Security benefits and unemployment payments, but these taxes are not “withheld” in the manner that taxes are deducted from your paycheck.

-Social Security Tax
+Social Security Tax Overview

 A fixed percentage of funds received through FICA (and the Self-Employment Contributions Act for self-employed people) is deposited into the Social Security fund every business day.
 Funds not used for current payments to Social Security recipients are invested in interest-bearing federal securities instruments (by law).
 The percentage withheld is changed from time to time along with the maximum gross income on which it is calculated.

 Medicare is included in your FICA withholding.
-As of 2011, Medicare withholding remained at a rate of 1.45 percent of your gross wages up to the same limit as Social Security, which your employer matches.
+As of 2020, Medicare withholding remained at a rate of 1.45 percent of your gross wages up to the same limit as Social Security, which your employer matches.
 The combined percentage figure for Medicare and Social Security represents a “capped” or fixed tax rate, unlike the uncapped or unlimited nature of the federal income taxes you pay.

 Other Payroll Taxes

 The federal government, under the Federal Unemployment Tax Act (FUTA), also requires employers to pay unemployment taxes to fund state unemployment benefit coffers.
-As or 2011, taxes are paid on the first $7,000 of each employee’s wages for a given calendar year.
-While the FUTA rate is 6.2 percent, the effective rate really is only 0.8 percent if employers adhere to state unemployment contribution laws, thus receiving a 5.4 percent credit allowed by the IRS.
+As of 2020, taxes are paid on the first $7,000 of each employee’s wages for a given calendar year.
+While the FUTA rate is 6.0 percent, the effective rate really is only 0.6 percent if employers adhere to state unemployment contribution laws, thus receiving a 5.4 percent credit allowed by the IRS.